Clematis baldwinii: Description

 Clematis baldwinii is an endemic perennial wildflower, which flourishes throughout much of the Florida peninsula.
 It typically blooms in spring through fall.
 Its flowers attract a variety of pollinators, while its fruit provides food for many birds and small wildlife.

 Clematis baldwinii is a small, erect, non-vining, herbaceous clematis.
-It is a very small clematis in comparison with other species, growing 12" to 24" tall, with a tendency to sprawl.The distinct, nodding flowers are fragrant, and are typically pinkish-white to lavender.
+It is a very small clematis in comparison with other species, growing tall, with a tendency to sprawl.
+The distinct, nodding flowers are fragrant, and are typically pinkish-white to lavender.
 No petals are present, but the four petal-like sepals are fused at the base, giving the bloom a bell- or urn-like shape.
 The sepals separate and become revolute as the flower opens.
 Sepal margins are thin and undulate.
 Flowers are solitary and borne on slender, unbranched stems.
-Leaves vary from oval– to lanceolate-shaped or may be pinnately divided.
+Leaves vary from oval- to lanceolate-shaped or may be pinnately divided.
 They are oppositely arranged.
 Fruits are achenes with long silky tails.